tanc7/CUDA_Setup_Utility/README.md

 Out of the box, my Laptop with a GeForce 840M from 2013, is able to run hashcat now.
 However, the GNOME Desktop Manager breaks, forcing me to resort to LightDM and XFCE as a alternative.

-Note that you should be a relatively experienced user of Linux before considering installing proprietary video drivers.
-Help is fairly lacking: https://forums.geforce.com/default/topic/991448/geforce-drivers/a-working-way-to-make-gpu-optimization-on-kali-linux-2016-2-possible-really-/
+**Note that you should be a relatively experienced user of Linux before considering installing proprietary video drivers.
+Help is fairly lacking**: https://forums.geforce.com/default/topic/991448/geforce-drivers/a-working-way-to-make-gpu-optimization-on-kali-linux-2016-2-possible-really-/

 Here is a relatively up-to-date guide that the recent dist-upgrade of Kali Linux has incorporated: https://wheresmykeyboard.com/2016/06/installing-nvidia-driver-kali-linux-2016-1-rolling/